mpv-player/mpv/DOCS/man/mpv.rst

 ============= ===============================================
 Suffix        Meaning
 ============= ===============================================
--set          Set a list of items (using the list separator, interprets escapes) -append       Append single item (does not interpret escapes) -add          Append 1 or more items (same syntax as -set) -pre          Prepend 1 or more items (same syntax as -set)
+-set          Set a list of items (using the list separator, escaped with backslash) -append       Append single item (does not interpret escapes) -add          Append 1 or more items (same syntax as -set) -pre          Prepend 1 or more items (same syntax as -set)